Veterans hit bullseye in Perth

 The Australian Defence Force has a significant presence in Perth and archery is one of the most popular sports chosen by Australian Invictus Games competitors.

-“Veteran Sport Australia is thrilled to be in Perth working with veterans and their families.
+“Veteran Sport Australia (now Invictus Australia) is thrilled to be in Perth working with veterans and their families.
 There are so many opportunities to get involved in sport right around Western Australia, whether it’s playing, refereeing, coaching or administration.
 This is just the beginning.

 “We saw the power of sport at the Invictus Games in Sydney to bring people together and change the lives of veterans and their families.
 Working with Archery Australia and Archery WA on this ground-breaking program is bringing that legacy to life.

-“At Veteran Sport Australia we connect veterans from around Australia with opportunities in their local areas to keep them active, engaged and part of a like-minded community.”
+“At Veteran Sport Australia (now Invictus Australia) we connect veterans from around Australia with opportunities in their local areas to keep them active, engaged and part of a like-minded community.”